googleapis/nodejs-bigquery/MIGRATING.md

 * Client is [instantiated](#instantiating-preview-sdk-clients) with the `BigQueryClient()` method, not `BigQuery()`
 * The dataset creation method was renamed from `createDataset` to `insertDataset`
-* `createDataset` expected a dataset ID and an options object, whereas `insertDataset` takes in a [`request` object](https://github.com/googleapis/nodejs-bigquery/blob/5e17911a35e76677705c6227dd896fb1ffc39b0e/protos/protos.d.ts#L1503-L1513) minimally containing the `projectId` and a dataset reference object, which contains the datasetId.
+* `createDataset` expected a dataset ID and an options object, whereas `insertDataset` takes in a [`request` object](https://github.com/googleapis/nodejs-bigquery/blob/5e17911a35e76677705c6227dd896fb1ffc39b0e/protos/protos.d.ts#L1503-L1513) minimally containing the `projectId` and a dataset reference object, which contains the datasetId

 ##### Before